 We can see a live-action version of the pair in Gotham, set to return with it’s fourth season on Fox.

 - Apollo & Midnighter

 - Dick Grayson & Koriand’r

+What do you think about these couples?
 Let us know in the comments below!